 - Name of the police station you reported to

-- Name of the Officer that dealt with your incident
+- Name of the officer who dealt with your incident

-The effects of abuse on a child can have far reaching implications, having an extreme impact on their development as adults and their day to day functioning.
+The effects of physical, psychological and sexual abuse on a child can have far reaching implications.
+In many cases this can have an extreme impact on their development as adults and their day to day functioning.

-Whilst we cannot change what has happened in the past, we will endeavour to recover compensation to allow you to seek the required support to rebuild your life.
+We cannot change what has happened in the past but at Jordans we will endeavour to recover compensation, hopefully enabling you to seek the required support and rebuild your life.